 1977: English mod revival band The Jam released their debut single and title track from their first album, In The City.

-1985: While Queen was on hiatus from recording, Freddie Mercury released his only solo album, Mr. Bad Guy.
+1985: While Queen was on hiatus from recording, lead singer Freddie Mercury released his debut solo studio album, Mr. Bad Guy.

 2008: Mudcrutch released their self-titled first album over thirty years after the band’s formation.
 Founded in 1970 by Tom Petty and Tom Leadon, the band had been a popular act across Florida before moving to Los Angeles in search of a record deal.
 After signing with Shelter Records and releasing one poor-selling single, the group broke up in 1975.
 The following year, members Petty, Mike Campbell, and Benmont Tench formed the Heartbreakers.
 In 2007, the original Mudcrutch lineup reformed to record their first album as well as tour.

 2008: Steve Winwood released his ninth solo album, Nine Lives.

 Duke Ellington, jazz composer, pianist, and bandleader, was born in Washington, D.C. in 1899.

 Big Jay McNeely, influential R&B saxophonist known for his flamboyant “honking” style of playing, was born Cecil James McNeely in Los Angeles, CA in 1927.

 Carl Gardner, singer and founding member of the Coasters, was born in Tyler, TX in 1928.